Saul Bron: Arrest and death

 Bron was arrested on 25 October 1937.
 He was falsely accused of being a member of an anti-Soviet terrorist organization; of preparing, together with Tomsky, a terrorist act against Stalin; and of being an agent of British intelligence.
 After five months in Lubyanka prison, on 21 April 1938 he was tried in a closed session by the troika (the three-member Military Collegium of the Supreme Court of the USSR).
 He was sentenced to death and was executed the same day.

-Bron was buried in a mass grave at Kommunarka, Butovo, near Moscow, one of the sites of mass executions during Stalin's Great Terror in the 1930s–1950s.
+Bron was buried in a mass grave at Kommunarka shooting ground near Moscow, one of the sites of mass executions during Stalin's Great Terror in the 1930s–1950s.
 He was posthumously rehabilitated by the Military Collegium of the Supreme Court of the USSR on 25 April 1956.

 Family

 From 1931 to 1937, Bron and his family resided in Moscow, at 2/20 Serafimovich Street, apt.
 No. 403, a newly built massive building across the river from the Kremlin, known as Dom pravitel'stva ("Government House"), the residence of the upper echelons of the Soviet hierarchy, described by Yuri Trifonov in his novel, House on the Embankment.
 After Bron's arrest, his wife, Klara Bron, was arrested too, and the children, son Lev and daughter Miriam, were evicted from the apartment and banished from Moscow.

 Klara (Chaya) Azarievna Bron (Kholodovskaia) was born in 1885 in Uman, Kievskaya Gubernia.
 She worked as a researcher at the Institute of World Economy and World Politics, Moscow.
-Arrested in 1937 as a "family member of a traitor of the Motherland"; sentenced on 16 May 1938 by Special Council of the NKVD of USSR to 8 years at Akmolinsk labor camp No.17 for wives of "traitors of the Motherland" (ALZHIR) in Kazakhstan.
+Arrested in 1937 as a "family member of a traitor to the Motherland"; sentenced on 16 May 1938 by Special Council of the NKVD of USSR to 8 years at Akmolinsk labor camp No.17 for wives of "traitors of the Motherland" (ALZhIR) in Kazakhstan.
 She did not survive her term and died on 25 January 1945.
 She was rehabilitated in 1956.